-Obviously not even a little put off, Sano asked, “Well, d’you really wanna go to work?”
+Obviously not even a little put off, Sano asked, “Well, do you really wanna go to work?”

 “In case you didn’t notice as you stumbled over here, ahou,” Saitou snorted, “the sun is coming up.
 Those of us who don’t waste our lives gambling and whoring have things to do.”

-For once, he had to admit, his irritation with Sano was not as great as his irritation with himself: that Sano had not even bothered to wipe the lip-color off his neck was brazen or perhaps just careless, but either way seemed typical of him; that Saitou was reacting to it like this was more than a little atypically foolish… when had he starting thinking of their convenient-sex arrangement in relationship terms?
+For once, he had to admit, his irritation with Sano was not as great as his irritation with himself: that Sano hadn’t even bothered to wipe the lip-color off his neck was brazen or perhaps just careless, but either way seemed typical of him; that Saitou reacted to it like this was more than a little atypically foolish… when had he starting thinking of their convenient-sex arrangement in relationship terms?

 Sano was frowning in bleary disappointment.
-Evidently the ‘whoring’ comment had not made even the slightest impression.
+Evidently the ‘whoring’ comment hadn’t made even the slightest impression.
 Of course not; why should it have?
 “Guess I’ll just take a nap, then.”
-And he flopped down onto the futon Saitou had not yet put away.
+And he flopped down onto the futon Saitou had yet to put away.